tytydraco/yessleep/out/I_Found_an_Envelope_Stuffed_with_Cash_Ive_Had_Bad_Luck_Ever_Since.md

 I scanned the vicinity, searching for rescue.
 The streets were barren.
 It was too cold for stragglers.
 I was helpless.

 The knife tickled my throat.
-It’s long and slender blade glistened under the glow of the Snow Moon.
+Its long and slender blade glistened under the glow of the Snow Moon.
 I gulped.
 One wrong move and I’m dead.
 Shakily, I emptied my pockets.
 My keys spilled onto the slushy sidewalk.
 So did the cash.

 “You rich, eh?”
 They counted the cash, walloping like hyenas.
 “This is our money, now!”